ethersphere/swarm-guide/contents/usage/act.rst

 **Creating** access control for content is currently supported only through CLI usage.

-**Accessing** restricted content is available through CLI.
-Accessing content which is restricted by a passphrase is also available through the HTTP API using `HTTP Basic access authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_.
+**Accessing** restricted content is available through CLI and HTTP.
+When accessing content which is restricted by a password `HTTP Basic access authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_ can be used out-of-the-box.

+.. important:: When accessing content which is restricted to certain EC keys - the node which exposes the HTTP proxy that is queried must be started with the granted private key as its ``bzzaccount`` CLI parameter.

 CLI usage
 ---------

 .. important:: Restricting access to content on Swarm is a 2-step process - you first upload your content, then wrap the reference with an access control manifest. **We recommend that you always upload your content with encryption enabled**.
-For the sake of the following examples we will refer to this hash as ``REF``
+In the following examples we will refer the uploaded content hash as ``REF``

-**Creating a password protected manifest:**
+**Protecting content with a password:**

 .. note:: The ``--password`` flag when using the ``pass`` strategy refers to the password that protects the access-controlled content.
 This file should contain the password in plaintext.
 The command expects you to input the uploaded swarm content hash you'd like to limit access to (``REF``)